When LGSCO is the right route

 - Trying to use LGSCO instead of SEND Tribunal for refusal/content/cease decisions — wrong route

-- Submitting before completing LA complaints process — premature
+- Submitting before completing local authority complaints process — premature

 - Vague maladministration claims without specific reference to law/policy